Saranyajayakumaran/Expensify/README.md

 ## Testing

+### Pep8 Validation

-I have validated our codebase using PEP8 to ensure adherence to Python's coding standards.
-Below is a screenshot demonstrating the PEP8 validation process for our project:
+I have validated our codebase using pylint to ensure adherence to Python's coding style guidelines.
+Below is a screenshot demonstrating the pylint validation process for our project:

 ![pylint screenshot](https://github.com/Saranyajayakumaran/Expensify/blob/main/images/screen%20shot%20pep8.png)